LugardoJ/Smart-City/README.md

 1. ✅ Base structure and README.
 2. ✅ Search optimization and JSON fetch.
 3. ✅ SwiftData integration and favorites logic.
-4. 🔜 Map interface and orientation support.
+4. ✅ Map interface and orientation support.
 5. 🔜 Final metrics, testing, and polish.

 ---

+## 📈 Product Success Observability

+To ensure the success and usability of the **Smart City** feature, the following **key metrics** will be tracked:

-## 📊 Key Metrics (Planned)
+### ✅ Key Metrics

-- Search time performance.
+- ⏱️ **Search performance time** – Track how long it takes to get search results.
-- Number of favorited cities.
+- ❤️ **Number of favorited cities** – Understand user engagement with the feature.
-- Most searched countries.
-- Session duration and interaction events.
+- 🌍 **Most searched countries** – Identify geographic interest and patterns.
+- 📊 **Session duration** – Measure how long users interact with the feature.
+- 🔄 **Interaction events** – Monitor taps, navigation, and usage flow.

 ---